Holbrook Parish Council

 The Parish Council is the first tier of local government and consists of a number of elected councillors from the Parish, supported by the Clerk.

-Holbrook's Parish Council currently has nine councillors and there are two vacancies.
+Holbrook's Parish Council currently has ten councillors and there is one vacancy.

 The Council was elected in May 2015 and will serve for 4 years until the next election.

 The Chairman is elected each year by the council and is currently Cllr John Ambrose.

 If you are interested in becoming a councillor, click HERE for further information.

 The full Parish Council meets usually on the third Monday of the month at 7.30pm in the Village Hall.

 The Planning Committee meets only when required, for example if the full council cannot meet in time to comment on a planning application or if there is an application which requires extra attention.
 The terms of reference can be found HERE.

 The Reade Field Improvement Project Committee, chaired by Cllr Sally Ingleton, has been established to investigate the opportunitues for improvement and grant funding for the Reade Field.
 The Committee consists of at least three councillors together with representatives who have skills or experiences useful to the project.
 The terms of reference can be found HERE.